kjm9198/kjm9198/README.md

 - Advanced concepts in FastAPI for building robust APIs.
 - Enhancing my skills in JavaScript and mastering React.
-- Building a clone of notion.
+- Building a portfolio site.

 ## 📫 Let's Connect